bruhngl0/gritcon/apps/backend/README.md

 ## Configuration

-Configuration is managed through environment variables with the `BOILERPLATE_` prefix:
+Configuration is managed through environment variables with the `gritcon_` prefix:

 ## Development